samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/28/26 - Tuesday
-- Training at gym, ancillary exercises, stretching, and work on form with proper power generation and mechanics; Footwork, Squat, Row (use machine to isolate better), Bench.
+- DONE Training at gym, ancillary exercises, stretching, and work on form with proper power generation and mechanics; Footwork, Squat, Row (use machine to isolate better), Bench.
+  - shoes arrived.
-- Eye appointment at 520pm.
+- DONE ~~Eye appointment at 520pm.
 Update check.
 No issues after the first days.
-Small relapse a few days later briefly but no further issues.
+Small relapse a few days later briefly but no further issues~~ situation improved, but not gone over the month. wait and see for another month.
-- Go for a ride if you still have energy.
+- No. cold. ~~Go for a ride if you still have energy.~~

 ## 4/27/26 - Monday
 - DONE ~~See parents off at airport. they arrive at 1:20pm and depart around 7:35pm~~